Oman Gratuity Calculator

 What Is the Oman Gratuity Calculator?

 This calculator estimates end-of-service gratuity for expatriate private-sector employees in Oman under the Oman Labour Law (Royal Decree No. 35 of 2003 and amendments).
+The full law text is available through the Oman Ministry of Labour and the Public Authority for Social Insurance (PASI).
 Oman’s gratuity system is straightforward: 15 days of basic salary per year for the first 3 years, then one month’s salary per year for service beyond 3 years.

 Eligibility requires a minimum of 1 year of continuous service, and the calculation base is the last drawn basic salary (excluding allowances).